jiasong18/Ant-Media-Server-Wiki/Coturn-Cluster.md

 ### DNS Configuration

 Assuming this is a fully-registered domain, we would add the following in the DNS settings.
-I add two A records for the subdomain turn.antmedia.io and point them to the turn server servers IP address.
+We add two A records for the subdomain turn.antmedia.io and point them to the turn server servers IP address.

 Example DNS Record as follows.
 ```